About the Artist

 Hauser & Wirth, Somerset, UK (2017)

-Bookmarks from Ash 1 were placed in the exhibition’s honesty shop, extending the work through dispersal and gifting.
+Ash-panel bookmarks placed within the exhibition’s honesty shop, extending the work through dispersal.

 Ongoing Practice

-Alongside exhibited collections, Jacqueline continues to develop long-term bodies of work including Walks Boxes, Ephemeral Captured, Seed, and her evolving site-responsive environmental interventions.
+Alongside exhibited collections, Byrne continues to develop long-term bodies of work including Walks Boxes, Ephemeral Captured, Seed, and site-responsive environmental interventions.
 These projects explore memory, landscape, ecological cycles and the material trace of human presence.

 Her work is published in International Contemporary Artists Books (2015 & 2016).